-The Coalition does not have much of an economy to speak of.
-Most people in the Coalition are poor and hunger is widespread.
-There is not much good arable land here for farming.
-What little land is suitable for farming is worked by small farm communities.
+Due to a lack of good good arable for farming, Coalition struggles to feed its population.
+What little arable land exists is worked by small farm communities.
 These small villages band together for protection or hire out mercenaries to protect them.
 Some of the larger mercenary companies maintain farms to provide themselves with food and protect that land themselves.

 Most communities stick to the coastline where fruits and other foods grow.
 Fishing supplements the diet here as well.
 Generally, it is safer and more civilized on the coasts.
 Most trade is conducted in these coastal communities.
 The further inland one travels, the more dangerous and lawless the lands become.

 The Coalition does produce and export some goods.
 The region is rich in metal ores and minerals.
 Extensive mining operations can be found throughout the country and most people can find work in the mines.
 Metalsmiths craft weapons and armor which are sold locally or exported.
 Orichcalcum is found in small deposits in the southeastern region and is mined by the villages near the town of Draetor.
 This valuable mineral contributes to the economy.

 The Order of the Vile does a brisk business brewing potions, elixirs, poisons and antidotes from the abundant and exotic plant life found here.